maredjokic/ocr-masters-thesis/README.md

 # Master's Thesis

-Implementation of application for text elements separation from scanned documents and generation of a character database of various formats
+"Implementation of application for text elements separation from scanned documents and generation of a character database of various formats"

-Master's Thesis
+Faculty of Electronic Engineering - University of Nis

+Marko Đokić